lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/index.md

 Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
 The CI/CD pipeline for this very project is to generate the static html using `mkdocs` and deploy them at GitLab Pages.

-## Contribute

-Contributions are highly welcome.
-Please refere to [CONTRIBUTE.md](CONTRIBUTE.md) file of this project.